Ed94/gencpp/Readme.md

 An attempt at simple staged metaprogramming for c/c++.

+The library is mostly a compositon of code element constructors.
+These build up a code AST to then serialize with a file builder.

-This library is intended for small-to midsized projects.
+Intended for small-to midsized projects.

 ### TOC